xuankimtran/docs-1/pages/katalon-studio/docs/docker.md

 > * Katalon Docker Image version 7.2.1 onwards
 > * Make sure you have Docker open while running the test.

 1. Open **Terminal**, then go to the test project directory you wish to run.
-For example, we want to run the **CI sample** test project, we will direct to our **CI sample** project in our local machine.
+For example, we want to run the **CI sample** test project, we will direct to our **CI sample** project folder in our local machine.

-2. Inside your test project directory, input the following command:
+2. Inside your test project folder, input the following command:

     ``` groovy
     docker run -t --rm -v "$(pwd)":/tmp/project katalonstudio/katalon katalonc.sh -projectPath=/tmp/project [Option1] [Option2] ...
 [OptionN]